 This appendix contains each knowledge unit.
 Within each knowledge unit are the associated knowledge and skills.
-The knowledge and skills are specific and the training developer should ensure that these are covered in their training modules.
-This appendix should be used by the IDS/training developer, training manager, and management levels.
+The knowledge and skills are specific and the training developer must ensure that these are covered in their training modules.

 5.3.1.3 Appendix C: Roles